CONAVIGUA: Outcomes and impacts

-The emergence of CONAVIGUA came about in the aftermath of Guatemala's civil war (1960–1996), which was marked by widespread human rights abuses and violence.
+CONAVIGUA was established in the aftermath of Guatemala's civil war.
 The organization has had a lasting impact on various fronts, including the way widows and families addressed the challenges of state repression and long standing abuse, its advocacy for widows, social and economic empowerment, memory and truth preservation, and human rights advocacy.
-CONAVIGUA advocated for the rights of widows, recognizing their unique struggles, such as economic hardship and social marginalization.
-The organization significantly contributed to raising awareness about the human rights violations that occurred during Guatemala's civil war, and by shedding light on the struggles of widows and victims, CONAVIGUA fostered a greater understanding of the injustices that took place during this time in Guatemala's history.
-CONAVIGUA'S advocacy, along with the efforts of other human rights organizations, has contributed to legal actions against individuals responsible for human rights abuses during the civil war.
-This pursuit of justice has resulted in some cases being brought to trial, marking a step toward accountability.
+The group's advocacy, along with the efforts of other human rights organizations, has contributed to legal actions against individuals responsible for human rights abuses during the civil war.
+This pursuit of justice has resulted in some cases being brought to trial, bringing accountability a step closer.
 For instance Maya Achi women filed a court case against six men for raping them in a military base in the early 1980s, and on February 13, 2019, CONAVIGUA coordinator Rosalinda Tuyuc and other group members protested outside Congress against an amnesty bill that would set war criminals, like those six individuals on trial, free.

-The organization has significantly worked towards empowering widows by providing support networks, addressing the socio-economic challenges they have faced, and by advocating for their rights.
-This empowerment has contributed to breaking the cycle of vulnerability and marginalization.
+The organization has worked towards empowering widows by providing support networks and addressing the socio-economic challenges they have faced.
+This has contributed to breaking the cycle of vulnerability and marginalization.
 The CONAVIGUA movement has also garnered international attention and support.
-Through collaboration with global human rights entities, it has successfully fostered solidarity and drawn attention to Guatemala's post-conflict challenges on the international stage.
-In summary, CONAVIGUA's outcomes and impacts are multifaceted, encompassing legal advancements, reparations, policy influence, and social transformation.
-The organization's resilience in the face of challenges underscores its commitment to justice and the betterment of the lives of widows and victims in post-conflict Guatemala.
+Through collaboration with global human rights entities, it has drawn attention to Guatemala's post-conflict challenges on the international stage.